-Qualitative requirement:
+Qualitative Requirement:

-Air Barrier and Insulation Requirements
+- Air Barrier and Insulation Requirements

-Wall Requirements
+- Wall Requirements

+- Garage

+Separation

-Garage Separation Requirements
+Requirements

-TABLE R402.4.1.1 AIR BARRIER AND INSULATION INSTALLATION COMPONENT CRITERIAa Air barrier and thermal barrier A continuous air barrier shall be installed in the building envelope.
+COMPONENT CRITERIA Air barrier and thermal barrier A continuous air barrier shall be installed in the building envelope.
 Exterior thermal envelope contains a continuous air barrier.
 Breaks or joints in the air barrier shall be sealed.
 Air-permeable insulation shall not be used as a sealing material.
-Ceiling/attic The air barrier in any dropped ceiling/soffit shall be aligned with the insulation and any gaps in the air barrier sealed.
+Celling/attic The air barrier in any dropped ceiling/soffit shall be aligned with the insulation and any gaps in the air barrier sealed.
 Access openings, drop down stair or knee wall doors to unconditioned attic spaces shall be sealed.
 Walls Corners and headers shall be insulated and the junction of the foundation and sill plate shall be sealed.
 The junction of the top plate and top of exterior walls shall be sealed.
 Exterior thermal envelope insulation for framed walls shall be installed in substantial contact and continuous alignment with the air barrier.
-Knee walls shall be sealed. windows, skylights and doors The space between window/door jambs and framing and skylights and framing shall be sealed.
+Knee walls shall be sealed. windows, skyrights and doors The space between window/door jambs and framing and skylights and framing shall be sealed.
 Rim joists Rim joists shall be insulated and include the air barrier.
 Floors (including above-garage and cantilevered floors) Insulation shall be installed to maintain permanent contact with underside of subfloor decking.
 The air barrier shall be installed at any exposed edge of insulation.
 Crawl space walls Where provided in lieu of floor insulation, insulation shall be permanently attached to the crawlspace walls.
 Exposed earth in unvented crawl spaces shall be covered with a Class I vapor retarder with overlapping joints taped.
 Shafts, penetrations Duct shafts, utility penetrations, and flue shafts opening to exterior or unconditioned space shall be sealed.
-Narrow cavities Batts in narrow cavities shall be cut to fit, or narrow cavities shall be filled by insulation due on installation readily conforms to the available cavity space.
+Narrow cavities Batts in narrow cavities shall be cut to fit, or narrow cavities shall be filled by insulation that on installation readily conforms to the available cavity space.
 Garage separation Air sealing shall be provided between the garage and conditioned spaces.
-Receised light fractures installed in the building themal envelope shall be an tight, 10 Recessed lighting rated, and sealed to the drywall.
-Plumbing and wiring Batt insulation shall be cut neatly to fit around wiring and plumbing in exterior walls, or insulation that on installation readily conforms to available space shall extend behind piping and wiring.
+Recessed lighting Received tight fratures installed in the building dictinal envelope shall be an agin, IC rated, and sealed to the drywall.
+Plumbing and wiring Batt insulation shall be cut neatly to fit around wiring and plumbing in exterior walls, o insulation that on installation readily conforms to available space shall extend behind piping and wiring.
 Shower/tub on exterior wall Exterior walls adjacent to showers and tubs shall be insulated and the air barrier installed separating them from the showers and tubs.
 Electrical/phone box on exterior walls The air barrier shall be installed behind electrical or communication boxes or air sealed boxes shall be installed.

-HVAC register boots that penetrate building thermal envelope shall be sealed to the sub-
+HVAC register boots HVAC register boots that penetrate building thermal envelope shall be sealed to the sub- floor or drywall.
+Fireplace An air barrier shall be installed on fireplace walls.
+Fireplaces shall have gasketed doors.